 Studies find these health benefits associated with giving:

-In a 2003 University of Michigan study, a researcher found similar numbers in studying elderly people who gave help to friends, relatives and neighbors — or who gave emotional support to their spouses — versus those who didn’t.
+A researcher found similar numbers in a University of Michigan study of elderly people who gave help to friends, relatives and neighbors, or who gave emotional support to their spouses versus those who didn’t.

 Biologically, giving can create a “warm glow,” activating regions in the brain associated with pleasure, connection with other people and trust.

-In a 2006 study, researchers from the National Institutes of Health studied the functional MRIs of subjects who gave to various charities.
-They found that giving stimulates the mesolimbic pathway, which is the reward center in the brain, releasing endorphins and creating what is known as the “helper’s high.”
+When researchers from the National Institutes of Health looked at the functional MRIs of subjects who gave to various charities, they found that giving stimulates the mesolimbic pathway, which is the reward center in the brain — releasing endorphins and creating what is known as the “helper’s high.”
 And like other highs, this one is addictive, too.